The author is a guitarist and bassist with over 35 years of experience as a musician.

 There is no binding on this guitar, and no fancy appointments or inlays.
 It’s all about the wood, that deep, rich beautiful mahogany.
 And it’s the mahogany that makes this thing sound so special.

 If you play electric guitar you are probably aware of the influence a good mahogany body can have over your tone.
 This is the tonewood the legendary Gibson Les Paul and SG are built around, and many other guitar makers have followed along.
-But long before the Les Paul was even conceived acoustic guitar makers like Martin knew about the sweet tonal texture of solid mahogany, and the D-15M carries on that tradition.
+But long before the Les Paul was even conceived acoustic guitar makers such as Martin knew about the sweet tonal texture of solid mahogany, and the D-15M carries on that tradition.

 With all that mahogany some players might be concerned the sound may lack presence and clarity.
 My response: Maybe a little.
 Some players may simply prefer a brighter sound.